Nocton Hub: 1981 Village Hall

 Faced with a funding gap from the 1979 insurance payout the local community engaged in fund-raising to make up the shortfall so that the replacement brick-built hall could be constructed.
 The restoration fund raised £10 000.
 The new hall was built on a new site which had been transferred to the Parish Council by British Field Products Limited, the then owners of the Nocton Farms Estate.
 It was officially opened on 1 November 1980.
 The building included a two-roomed social club bar and a separate event hall and was managed by a Village Hall Management Committee appointed by the Parish Council.
 However, by May 1992 a Lincolnshire Echo news article reported that no further bookings would be taken due to a lack of support for events.
 By 1994 the Village Hall was running at a loss.

 In 2011 it was noted that cracks were appearing in the walls of the hall and that there were problems with leaking drains.
 Although initially attributed to subsidence a 2014 structural survey found the floor slab to be unstable and sinking.
 This major defect was not covered by the buildings insurance policy.
 A working group was charged in 2015 with remodelling a revised building appropriate to the needs of a community now twice the size it was in 1981; after exploring repair and redesign it was found to be more cost-effective to demolish and rebuild a modern, efficient building.
 The building was demolished in Jun 2019.

 2020 Nocton Hub

 The new Hub building was constructed between August 2019 and March 2020.
 Its internal area is 417 sq m in contrast to the 299 sq m of the previous building.
 The modern design addresses accessibility and equality issues and presents a street frontage dominated by full-height windows.
 Its construction was part-financed by the FCC Communities Foundation that provided approximately 10% of the project funding (£61 463).

+As with all previous Nocton Village Hall buildings since 1946, the Nocton Hub still incorporates the same Social Club Community Pub, which in 2024 became a Community Interest Company (CIC) trading as The Ripon Arms.